kamranahmedse/kamranahmedse.github.io/blog/_posts/2017-03-14-quick-guide-to-http-caching.md

 ![Reverse Proxy Cache](http://i.imgur.com/Eg4Cru3.png)

+Although you can control the reverse proxy caches (since it is implemented by you on your server) you can not avoid or control browser and proxy caches.
+And if your website is not configured to use these caches properly, it will still be cached using whatever the defaults are set on these caches.

 ## Caching Headers

-Now that you know the different caching locations, you probably have got the idea that although you can control the reverse proxy caches, you can not avoid browser and proxy caches.
-And if your website is not configured to use these caches properly, it will still be cached using whatever the defaults are set on these caches.

-So, how do we control the web cache? you ask.
-Whenever the server emits some response, it is accompanied with some HTTP headers to control the cache.
-So content provider is the one that has to make sure to return proper HTTP headers to force the caches on how to cache the content.
+So, how do we control the web cache?
+Whenever the server emits some response, it is accompanied with some HTTP headers to guide the caches whether and how to cache this response.
+Content provider is the one that has to make sure to return proper HTTP headers to force the caches on how to cache the content.

 ### Expires

-Before HTTP/1.1 and introduction of `Cache-Control`, there was `Expires` header which is simply a timestamp telling the caches how long should some content is to be considered fresh.
-Possible value to this header is absolute expiry date and the date has to be in GMT.
+Before HTTP/1.1 and introduction of `Cache-Control`, there was `Expires` header which is simply a timestamp telling the caches how long should some content be considered fresh.
+Possible value to this header is absolute expiry date; where date has to be in GMT.
 Below is the sample header

 ```